BG3-Community-Library-Team/bg3-community/Tutorials/Visual/clothPhysics.md

 	- If the duplicated mesh is not in the same position as the original mesh, you can manually set the transform location values to 0 (or whatever the values are if you haven't applied transforms yet) in the **Object Properties** tab.
 > Duplicate is _not the same_ as copy and paste {.is-warning}
-- Your cloth mesh does not need to have all same fold and wrinkle details as the original mesh.
+- Your cloth mesh does not need to have all same fold and wrinkle details as the original mesh, it just needs to roughly follow the same shape.
+Remove these details by smoothing out the cloth mesh.

 ### Create a new plane method